Advertisement

 Flying Tiger’s Canadian expansion will be executed through a franchise model, with Fox Group Canada responsible for local operations including site selection, staffing, and logistics.

-The Fox Group, headquartered in Tel Aviv, has built a reputation for scaling international retail brands across new markets.
+The Fox Group has built a reputation for scaling international retail brands across new markets.
 In Canada, it already operates banners such as Nike, Mango, and Laline, and is also preparing to introduce additional concepts including Jumbo.

 This approach allows Flying Tiger to expand into Canada with reduced capital risk while leveraging Fox Group’s established relationships with major landlords and its operational expertise in the local market.